Danilo-Zekovic/react-tableql/README.md

 | **partialRefetch**              | :x:                | :interrobang:      |
 | **children**                    | :white_check_mark: | :x:                |

-> NOTE: children is already taken care of by TableQL.
-There is no option to pass children to TableQL yet.
+> NOTE: children is already taken care of by ApolloTableQL.
+There is no option to pass children to ApolloTableQL yet.

-Those props that are not yet tested can also be passed to the TableQL just as you would to Query component from Apollo Client.
+Those props that are not yet tested can also be passed to the ApolloTableQL just as you would to Query component from Apollo Client.

 Example: